Building Relationships That Last

 • Compliment them on the things they do well.

-• Be a support during times of struggle and grief.
+• Be supportive during times of struggle and grief.

 How to nurture your relationships